vitalets/playwright-network-cache/README.md

 [![npm version](https://img.shields.io/npm/v/playwright-network-cache)](https://www.npmjs.com/package/playwright-network-cache)
 [![license](https://img.shields.io/npm/l/playwright-network-cache)](https://github.com/vitalets/playwright-network-cache/blob/main/LICENSE)

-Cache network requests for faster [Playwright](https://playwright.dev/) tests.
+Cache network requests in [Playwright](https://playwright.dev/) tests.

 ## Features

 * requests are cached in separate files on file-system
-* file paths (= cacheKeys) are fully customizable, you control what and how to cache (see [#21405](https://github.com/microsoft/playwright/issues/21405), [#30754](https://github.com/microsoft/playwright/issues/30754))
+* file path (= cacheKey) is fully customizable, you control what and how to cache (see [#21405](https://github.com/microsoft/playwright/issues/21405), [#30754](https://github.com/microsoft/playwright/issues/30754))
-* modify cached responses as normal ones (see [#29190](https://github.com/microsoft/playwright/issues/29190))
+* you can modify cached responses (see [#29190](https://github.com/microsoft/playwright/issues/29190))
-* JSON responses are pretty formatted, you can inspect it for debugging
+* JSON responses are pretty formatted, you can inspect it for debug
 * cache is persistent between test-runs, duration is configurable
+* does not use HAR format

 ## Cache structure
-Example of cache directory structure for GET request `https://example.com/api-cats`:
+Example of cache directory structure created for GET request to `https://example.com/api-cats`:
 ```
 .network-cache
 └── example.com